akkisagiraju/akkisagiraju.github.io/content/blogs/004-new-life-into-my-old-phone/index.md

 ![screenshots](./screenshots.png)

 The installation process wasn't as simple as I thought it would be.
-But it was was not hard either.
+But it was not hard either.
 I had to unlock the bootloader, install a custom recovery (I went with TWRP), install the latest [LineageOS 19 build](https://download.lineageos.org/enchilada), a [bare minimum Gapps package](https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-SL/01-May-2022/) for Android 12L, and finally [Magisk](https://github.com/topjohnwu/Magisk) to pass SafetyNet test and to make my banking apps work by hiding root access.

 That's it.
 My phone feels and functions as fast as the day I bought it and I do not have to think about buying a new phone anytime soon.